 - Make the glazed oranges

-- 1. Finely grate the zest of one of the citrus fruits, and reserve the zest for the cake batter.
+- 1. Finely grate the zest of one of the citrus fruits and reserve the zest for the cake batter.
 Cut the citrus fruit in half, juice it, and strain the juice; you should have 1/3 cup juice.
-(If you have an unusually small fruit, you may need a second citrus to yield sufficient juice.
-So be it.)
+(There’s a slight chance you may need a second citrus to yield sufficient juice.)

-- 2. Slice the remaining citrus fruits into very thin rounds— not paper thin but not more than 1/4 inch thick.
+- 2. Slice the remaining citrus fruits into very thin rounds—not paper thin, mind you, but no more than 1/4 inch thick.
 Remove and discard any seeds.
-(If using thicker-skinned citrus such as tangerines, blood oranges, or navel oranges, slice the citrus 1/4 inch thick, place the slices on a plate, and microwave on high for 2 minutes if using tangerines or blood oranges, 3 minutes if using navel oranges.)
+[Editor’s Note: If using thicker-skinned citrus such as tangerines, blood oranges, or navel oranges, slice the citrus 1/4 inch thick, place the slices on a plate, and microwave on high for 2 minutes for tangerines or blood oranges, 3 minutes for navel oranges.
+This helps softens the thick peel without turning the citrus segments soggy.]

-- 5. In a bowl, sift together the semolina flour, all-purpose flour, baking powder, and salt.
-Add the flour mixture, a little at a time, to the batter mixture and mix until all of it is incorporated.
-Pour the batter into the pan and arrange the orange slices in one layer on top of the batter, allowing the excess glaze to drip from the slices.
-Reserve the remaining glaze.
-(You may have some extra citrus slices; this is intentional, as some of the slices may fall apart during simmering.
-Just nibble them as-is or drizzle them with melted chocolate and then nibble them.)
+- 6. In a bowl, sift together the semolina flour, all-purpose flour, baking powder, and salt.
+Gently mix the flour mixture into the batter, a little at a time, and mix just until everything is incorporated and no white streaks of flour remain.
+Pour the batter into the buttered cake pan and smooth the surface.
+Arrange the glazed oranges on the batter in a single layer, allowing any excess glaze to drip from the oranges back into the pan before draping them on the cake.
+Reserve the remaining glaze in the pan.
+(You may also end up with some extra citrus slices, which is intentional, as we want you to have plenty despite the fact that some of the slices may fall apart during simmering.
+We like to nibble the glazed citrus as is or spoon it over yogurt.)

-- 6. Bake the cake for 15 minutes.
-Reduce the oven temperature to 350°F (176°C) and bake the cake for 35 to 40 minutes more, for a total of 50 to 55 minutes, until the cake is an even golden brown and a toothpick inserted in the center comes out clean.
+- 7. Bake the cake for 15 minutes.
+Reduce the oven temperature to 350°F (177°C) and bake the cake for 35 to 40 minutes more, for a total of 50 to 55 minutes, until the cake is an even golden brown and a toothpick inserted in the center comes out clean.
 Let the cake cool in the pan on a wire rack until warm, not hot.
 Then, using a wooden skewer, poke holes all over the surface of the cake.
 Brush the remaining glaze over the top using a pastry brush.
-Allow the cake to cool to room temperature on a wire rack before unmolding.
+Allow the cake to cool to room temperature on a wire rack before removing it from the pan or simply slice and serve the cake straight from the pan.

 Hungry for more?
 Chow down on these: